DuolaD/HoYoShade/Readme.md

 > [!NOTE]
 > · The presets/effect libraries shown in the screenshots may have been added/edited by the users.
 > · The other mods used in this video are not released outside of mainland China, and HoYoShade does not include these additional features.
+> · BiliBili provides 4K playback options.
+If you are in mainland China, we recommend you use BiliBili for playback.

 ## 〢 Directory